marinos32/Google-Data-Analytics-Capstone-Project/README.md

 He then assign each member of the team an island to Analyze and Report.

-I was assigned Cyprus (since this is where i am from ).
+I supposedly was assigned Cyprus (since this is where i am from ).

 I icluded a Power Point Presentation file which icludes my final presentation as well as some speaker notes in some of the slides.